civictechdc/code-of-conduct/CodeofConduct.md

 ### Outcomes

-Captains agree to treat all violations impartially and will strive to apply this Code of Conduct consistently.
-In situations where this may not be possible due to personal or business relationships, Captains shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).
+Organizers agree to treat all violations impartially and will strive to apply this Code of Conduct consistently.
+In situations where this may not be possible due to personal or business relationships, Organizers shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).

-Captains may take any of the following actions, or other appropriate actions, to resolve a conduct issue:
+Organizers may take any of the following actions, or other appropriate actions, to resolve a conduct issue:

-* **Individual Meeting:** A meeting between the party responsible for the conduct and Captain(s).
+* **Individual Meeting:** A meeting between the party responsible for the conduct and Organizer(s).
-* **Group Meeting:** A meeting between the parties involved, with Captain mediation.
+* **Group Meeting:** A meeting between the parties involved, with Organizer mediation.
 * **Team Realignment:** Members may be asked to work on a different project.
 This action shall not be used as a punitive measure against the affected party.
 * **Expulsion:** In extreme situations, the offending party will be barred from future Civic Tech DC events.